Download the Hydrospares App Today for Smoother Browsing & Exclusive Deals—Available on both Android & IOS

 Chlorine is the most widely used sanitiser for swimming pools.
 To keep your water safe, maintain a free chlorine level between 1-3ppm (parts per million).
 Letting chlorine levels drop to zero can lead to algae growth—even if the water still looks clear.

-If algae does develop, a super chlorination (also known as chlorine shock) is needed to kill it and oxidise any waste compounds.
-To prevent chloramine buildup—the main culprit behind strong chlorine smells and eye irritation—we recommend applying a fortnightly shock dose of chlorine.
+If algae develops, a super chlorination (also known as chlorine shock) is needed to kill it and oxidise any waste compounds.
+To prevent chloramine buildup—the main culprit behind strong chlorine smells and eye irritation—we recommend applying a shock dose of chlorine every 1–2 weeks, depending on pool use.

 Stabiliser (Cyanuric Acid):